-Only Correnso ore will be processed during this bond period, and preliminary indications are that the tailings are less reactive than those from the other Waihi mines, possibly NAF.
-Should they prove to be NAF, then the previously-allowed limestone would not be required.
-However, as it has yet to be shown that the tailings are NAF, the continued assumption is that limestone would be applied to the tailings surface prior to placement of the capping material at an application rate of 80 t/ha.
+Project Martha ore is planned to be processed throughout 2023-24, and it has yet to be shown that the tailings will be NAF.
+The continued assumption is that limestone would be applied to the tailings surface prior to placement of the capping material at an application rate of 80 t/ha.